-Upon the closing of this offering, we will have outstanding an aggregate of 277,331,078 shares of common stock, assuming 46,600,000 shares are sold in the offering based on an assumed share price of \$21.50 (the midpoint of the estimated offering price range on the cover page of this prospectus).
+Upon the closing of this offering, we will have outstanding an aggregate of 277,431,755 shares of common stock.
 Of these shares, we expect all of the shares of common stock being sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
-The remaining 230,731,078 shares of common stock held by our existing stockholders upon completion of this offering will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act, which rules are summarized below.
+The remaining 230,831,755 shares of common stock held by our existing stockholders upon completion of this offering will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rules 144 and 701 under the Securities Act, which rules are summarized below.